impactorbitco/handbook-main/content/ims/policies/HR/Alcohol and Substance Misuse Policy.md

 ### Conclusion

-Green Orbit Digital is committed to promoting a safe, healthy, and drug-free workplace for all employees.
+Impact Orbit Creative Group is committed to promoting a safe, healthy, and drug-free workplace for all employees.
 By adhering to the guidelines outlined in this policy, we aim to prevent alcohol and substance misuse, support employees in need of assistance, and maintain a positive and productive work environment for everyone.